-- Many countries such as Ecuador, Columbia, Costa Rica and Niacragua have bans but little enforcement.
+- Many countries such as Ecuador, Columbia, Costa Rica and Niacragua have shark finning bans but little enforcement.

 Australia & New Zealand

 - It is illegal to fin sharks in Australian & New Zealand waters but there are no shark fin regulations.
+Addditional pressure has closed a loophole in New Zealand that allowed sharks to be landed with fins detached.
 A petition has been started to implement a fin trade ban in Australia.
 As a nation with diverse shark populations, many divers and with a large Asian population, efforts should be supported here.

 - Britian (proposed) Sign the Petition